img-pro/bandwidth-saver/readme.txt

 **Self-Hosted:** Free.
 You pay Cloudflare directly, usually $0/month on their free tier.

+= How much faster will my images load? =

+It depends on your hosting setup, but most sites see significantly faster image delivery after the first cached request.
+Cloudflare serves images from the nearest edge location, often reducing image load times to just a few milliseconds.

 = Will this break my site? =

 No. The plugin only rewrites image URLs on your frontend.
 Your original images stay on your server.
-If anything goes wrong, disable the plugin and your site instantly goes back to normal.
+If anything goes wrong, disable the plugin and your site instantly returns to normal.

 = Do I need a Cloudflare account? =